Climate change in the Netherlands: Public opinion

 The European Commission released a report in 2019 which found that 74% of Dutch people see climate change as a severe problem.
 The Social Cultural Planning Bureau (SCP) found that Climate Change was the second biggest concern from the Dutch public.

 Ipsos polled Dutch people in late 2020 about climate change, commissioned by the Dutch bank ABN AMRO.
 Two in five Dutch people see the COVID-19 pandemic as an wake-up call for the climate.
 75% of respondents want that the 'positive changes' from the COVID-19 pandemic like the reduction of CO_{2} emissions caused by a reduction of traffic and flights should stay.
 50% would permanently change their travel habits for that goal.
 A majority of the respondents wants that COVID-19 financial relief packages should also have the goal to make the Netherlands sustainable in a faster pace.

 The European Investment Bank conducted polls across the European Union in 2020–2021.
 The poll showed that Dutch people find it easiest to give up flying with 40% of respondents giving that answer.
 After flying there is meat (19%), video streaming (17%), new clothes (12%) and their car (10%).
 Giving up their car was the most difficult option at 40%.
 9% of respondents said that are making radical lifestyle changes to combat climate change which is lower than the EU average which is 19%.
 77% of people aged 15–29 years old in the EU believe their behaviors can combat climate change.
 22% of respondents said that they will avoid to fly after the pandemic has ended, 30% said that they would go on vacation in the Netherlands or in nearby countries and 36% said that they would continue their previous flying habits, which is higher than the EU average (31%).

-Farmers are politically powerful and it is hard for the government to reduce the number of cows.

 Protests

+Organizations addressing climate change are polarized, with some opposing and some supporting the emissions policy of the Dutch government.

+Environmental activism

-Numerous protests have been held with the biggest protest drawing 40.000 people in Amsterdam on 10 March 2019.
+Numerous protests advocating for environmental activism and solidarity have been held across the Netherlands, with the largest protest drawing 40.000 people in Amsterdam on 10 March 2019.

 Extinction Rebellion has also demonstrated in the Netherlands with actions as blocking traffic on one of the busiest road in Amsterdam in front the Rijksmuseum and blocking traffic in other parts of the country as well as other actions.
 Extinction rebellion together with Greenpeace organized a demonstration in the airport Schiphol, 26 protesters were arrested.